imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics.md

 In this section, we will learn:

-- the technical details of an Ethereum Wallet
+- The technical details of an Ethereum Wallet

-- How to generate a wallet, using a Bip39 seedphrase and a passphrase
+- The process of generating a wallet, using a Bip39 seedphrase and a passphrase

 - How to use the Ian Coleman's Bip39 Tool to "recover" access to a wallet